 4. Use of Keywords

-Make sure to place your keywords in the headline, URL, subheadings, meta descriptions, header tags, and main content.
+Make sure to place your keywords in headlines, URLs, subheadings, meta descriptions, header tags, and main content where it’s suitable.

-Keywords should be added in the content of your landing page in a very natural and seamless way possible.
-They are super important as these words help rank your page higher on Google search.
+Keywords of your landing page content should be added in a very natural and seamless way possible.
+They are super important as these words help rank your page higher on search engines.

 - You need to find the keywords and alternative keywords that will help improve search results.

 - Use keywords in the domain name.
 This will help to direct people towards your site.

 - Use these keywords in the image description (alternate text).

 Keywords Everywhere are just one of the many tools available to find keywords to help optimize your landing page.

 Here is Ahrefs’ Guide to help you do keyword research for SEO that will help you find the right keywords to generate more traffic to your landing page.

 The meta title should be descriptive and tell what searchers can expect from the page.
 The title impacts the click-through rate (CTR) and also affects the ranking of your landing page.